 East by West Ferries operate between Queen's Wharf in downtown Wellington, Seatoun and Days Bay shuttling passengers around the harbour.
 At the time of writing, there are three daily ferries to Matiu/Somes Island from Queen's Wharf at 10am, 12pm and 2:05pm.
 Check the latest schedule here.
-As we went on a public holiday, there were more sailings throughout the day.

 You'll need to book your return time when you buy your ticket - I recommend taking the first sailing out there at 10am and returning on the last sailing departing the island at 3:30pm in order to make the most of your time!

 At the time of writing, an adult return trip ticket to the island from Queen's Wharf cost $25.
 Entrance to the island itself is free of charge as it is owned and managed by the Department of Conservation.